nahid7474/AD/README.md

 **Server Setup**: Installed and configured Windows Server 2019 on VirtualBox, establishing the initial network setup to support Active Directory services.

-**Active Directory Deployment**: Installed and configured Active Directory Domain Services (AD DS) on the designated Domain Controller.
+**Active Directory Deployment**: Installed and configured Active Directory Domain Services (AD DS) and DNS on the Domain Controller.

 **Forest Creation**: Added and deployed a new forest within the Active Directory environment.

-**Organizational Unit and Domain Admin Setu**p: Created a new Organizational Unit (OU), established a designated folder, and configured the first Domain Admin account with appropriate administrative roles.
+**Organizational Unit and Domain Admin Setup**: Created a new Organizational Unit (OU) for domain admin users, and configured the first Domain Admin account with appropriate administrative roles/group membership.

 **NAT Configuration**: Implemented Network Address Translation (NAT) to facilitate external network communication for the simulated corporate network.